ericgfx/100-days-of-code/log.md

 **Today's Progress:** Used Adobe Color to explore different color palettes for something with a bit more charm than grey on grey.
 Also added new image from unsplash.

 **Thoughts:**Wow so not a coding language.
 HTML and CSS is like the wild west in that there are so many different ways to achieve a look.
 I've been using CSS Tricks to cudgle a look together, wether its :placeholder to style *that* bit of code.
 Feels like my CSS is already super bloated, and all I have are a Nav and a Welcome Section.
 Feels ugly.

+###Day 4: July 6
+##### Spent most of day working on Wordpress Portfolio

+**Today's Progress:** Limited.
+I mean I learned a lot about the template and CMS that I'm using but not much progress on HomeCook.

+**Thoughts:**Man kind of a bit stalled out.
+Despite not having little man to chase me around for most of the day.

+###Day 5: July 7
+##### Just a few tweaks

+**Today's Progress:** Revisted some lessons from CodeCademy specifically box-sizing: border-box vs content-box.

+**Thoughts:** Bugger that I can't get the heights of nav borders to sync up.
+Need to do more digging on that.
+Looked into hostgator for hosting a react database.
+No support it appears.
+So either I go via PHP or I look into AWS or Heroku for a database I dont understand.
+Man I need a mentor.